im-sanka/ZebraX/Readme.md

 ## 📄 License

-This project was created for the Google ADK Capstone Project 2025.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---